Gaming monitors are often overlooked when talking about the most essential gaming gear.

 AMD free sync is a feature we were quite surprised to see a non-gaming specific monitor have.
 However, it does a fantastic job at removing image tearing and stutter during gaming sessions.
 It is not the best free sync function compared to real gaming monitors, but it does a decent job.

 Lastly, the eye-saver mode is a real life saver, no pun intended.
-During longer gaming sessions, it can really help your eyes feel less strained.
+During more extended gaming sessions, it can help your eyes feel less strained.
 It reduces the use of blue lights in the colors and also removes some flicker.
 This is also much healthier for your eyes compared to regular lighting.
-We found this feature was extremely important for this monitor in particular since it naturally uses more blue lighting than most PC screens.
+We found this feature was crucial for this monitor in particular since it naturally uses more blue light than most PC screens.

 The quality is as good as it gets for its price class.
-The entire screen has a nice white metallic body and feels very sturdy.
+The entire screen has a beautiful white metallic body and feels very sturdy.

 The screen is easy to set up and don’t really have elements that feel poorly made.